Amory Gritta

 Items sold at movie theaters are exempt, which is odd given what calorie bombs those snacks can be.

-The problem is that few Americans pay much attention to the nutrition labeling on even the packaged foods brought into their homes.
+The problem is that few Americans pay much attention to the nutrition labeling on even the packaged foods br

 Harold Camping, the preacher who famously predicted the apocalypse would happen in May, has been moved to a nursing home to regain his strength after suffering a stroke on June 9.

 Camping, 89, has twice predicted the rapture -- first in 1994 and again this past May 21.
-To get the word out, he and his followers spent millions over seven years on billboards and ads about the impending Judgment Day and the end of the world that will supposedly occur in October.
+To get the word out, he and his followers spent millions over seven years on billboards and ads about the impending Judgment Day a